Multiplier bootstrap of tail copulas with applications: Proofs

-and the assertion now follows by an application of Theorem 11.23 in \cite{kosorok2008}.
-For this purpose we show that the assumptions for this result are satisfied.
-Let $\mathcal{F}_n=\{ f_{n,\vect{x}} : \vect{x}\in T\}$ be a class of functions changing with $n$ and denote by
+and the assertion now follows by an application of Theorem 11.23 in Kosorok \cite{kosorok2008}.
+For this purpose, we show that the assumptions for this result are satisfied.
+Let $\mathcal{F}_n=\{ f_{n,\vect{x}} \dvt \vect{x}\in T\}$ be a class of functions changing with $n$ and let